 Each week, in our Selah small group, we study the chapter the Pastor is teaching on the upcoming Sunday.
 Normally, my Quiet Time is rewarding as I search the scriptures and steep in them all week.
 But recently, we covered Genesis 34, and let me tell you it was miserable.
 As a friend of mine quipped, the title of Genesis 34 could be Rape, Foreskins, and Pillage, Oh My!

 The Cliff Notes version of Genesis 34 is as follows.
 This dark chapter describes the rape of Dinah, Jacob’s daughter by Hamor’s son Shechem.
 Then, for Shechem to marry Dinah, he and his whole town were tricked by Jacob’s sons into being circumcised so they could coexist with the Israelites.
 The brothers were avenging their sister’s name and honor.
-The men of Shechem were deceived and were circumcised; and “on the third day, when they were still in pain, two of the sons of Jacob and Leah, Simeon and Levi, Dinah’s brothers, took their swords and came upon the city unawares, and killed all the males.”
+The men of Shechem were deceived into being circumcised, and “on the third day, when they were still in pain, two of the sons of Jacob and Leah, Simeon and Levi, Dinah’s brothers, took their swords and came upon the city unawares, and killed all the males.”

 So, you understand…five days camped in this dismal chapter felt like a looooong time.
-(Here is more info on Selah) After day two of Selah Genesis, I had a hunch something, rather Someone was missing.
+(Here is more info on Selah) After day two of Selah Genesis, I had a hunch something, rather Someone, was missing.

 Someone Was Missing